Simple carbs are foods with single and double sugar molecules. This includes glucose, fructose and sucrose.

 If you’re applying your Farrell's nutrition plan, you’re already getting the right, balanced nutrition your body needs to work in the best manner and efficiently to be your best in and outside of the gym.

 If you're currently not a member of Farrell's and not meeting your fitness goals, reach out to one of our locations or sign up for our next session to experience a real fitness transformation!
-We also offer free trial classes!
+We also offer a free week of fitness classes!

 - Everyday Health